 Tracking your progress in running is useful to see improvement.
 Watching your distances and speed increase or your fitness develop, can be an exciting motivator.
 Try to log your distance and time every time you go for a run.
 Keep track of the rate at which they're changing to see your development, and to create more goals once your previous ones have been achieved.
-This can be tracked and recorded manually, with Garmin watches or the ASICS Runkeeper app.
+This can be tracked and recorded manually, with running watches or apps.